Courses of Study

 GO263s Global Crisis of Democracy and Democracy Assistance Explores the manifestations and roots of the current crisis of democratic politics and their implications for democracy assistance.
 Examines ongoing populist, illiberal, anti-democratic, and nativist challenges to democracy worldwide, and considers competing arguments regarding the value and feasibility of democracy aid in this new context.
 Reflects on the needed rethinking of democracy assistance to fit both a different global landscape and what development professionals have learned from three decades of experience with supporting democracy abroad.
 Taught from a practitioner's perspective.
 Four credit hours.
 S. Denoeux

-[GO266] German Politics Exploration of contemporary German politics through a variety of texts and media, with attention to the impact of the past on Germany's political culture, political institutions, and its domestic and foreign policies.
-Students will analyze the 2017 Bundestag election campaign, voting results, and government formation process.
+[GO266] German Politics: 2021 Election Introduction to contemporary German politics through a variety of texts and media, with attention to the impact of the past on Germany's political culture, political institutions, and its domestic and foreign policies.
+Students analyze the 2021 Bundestag election and government formation process in real time and reflect on Merkel's legacy.
 Four credit hours.
 S.

 [GO271] Classical Political Theory An introduction to the political thought of classical antiquity, including the works of Thucydides, Xenophon, Plato, Aristotle, and Cicero.
 Topics include the nature of justice, the merits of direct democracy and other institutional forms, and the attributes of the ideal leader.
 Students will demonstrate their understanding of the primary texts and their ability to formulate original arguments in political theory by means of papers and exams.
 Class sessions are conducted as a mixture of lecture and discussion.
 Prerequisite: Government 171 or Philosophy 211.
 Four credit hours.

 GO281fs Concepts and Methods of Political Science Research An introduction to a variety of approaches to the study of political phenomena, intended to prepare students to craft and complete more sophisticated research projects in political science.
 After discussion of the nature and aims of scientific inquiry and the general features of effective research design, focus is on two broad methodological perspectives: explanation and interpretation.
 Topics include hypothesis testing and statistical analysis, the problem of historical truth, symbolic representation, and discourse analysis.
 Students will complete a number of different types of assignments and will apply course ideas to develop their own original research design.
-Prerequisite: Sophomore or higher standing.
+Prerequisite: Sophomore or higher standing in the government major.
 Four credit hours.
-Q. Babik, LeVan, Mayka
+Q. Hayes, LeVan, Martin

-GO312s Suburban Politics An examination of the political, social, economic, and cultural evolution of American suburbs.
+[GO312] Suburban Politics An examination of the political, social, economic, and cultural evolution of American suburbs.
 Pays close attention to the post-World War II era, looking at historical patterns of suburban development, exclusionary housing policies, racial/ethnic, class, and gender conflicts, demographic shifts, and contemporary theories of suburban politics and governance.
-Prerequisite: Government 111.
+Prerequisite: Government 111 or 115.
 Four credit hours.
-U. LeVan
+U.

 [GO314] Civil Liberties in American Constitutional Law An examination of legal, moral, and philosophical controversies involving rights and liberties arising under the Bill of Rights and the 14th Amendment.
 Topics include the nature of rights and theories of constitutional interpretation; the right to the free exercise of religion and the establishment clause; freedom of expression; the "right of privacy" and protections for contraception, abortion, and homosexuality; and affirmative action and the status of women and minorities under the law.
 Readings include U.S. Supreme Court cases and related works of moral and political philosophy.
 Prerequisite: Government 111 or 115.
 Four credit hours.
 U.

-GO318s Money and Politics The role of money in the political process and the policy debates on various campaign finance reform alternatives.
+[GO318] Money and Politics The role of money in the political process and the policy debates on various campaign finance reform alternatives.
 Prerequisite: Government 111 or 115.
 Four credit hours.
-Corrado

-GO332f International Organization The structure, politics, and current operation of international organizations within the nation-state system.
+[GO332] International Organization The structure, politics, and current operation of international organizations within the nation-state system.
 Topics include conflict resolution, nonproliferation, human rights, and international economic cooperation.
 Prerequisite: Government 131 and sophomore or higher standing.
 Four credit hours.
-Rodman

 [GO336] Politics of Development in Africa Explores the politics and practice of economic development and humanitarian aid in sub-Saharan Africa.
 Using readings, lectures, class discussions, and an independent student research project, examines the major theories of development in comparative politics; compares international, top-down models to localized, bottom-up approaches toward development in Africa; raises possibilities of partnership-based models; and critiques the history of colonial and postcolonial development and humanitarian aid in Africa.
 Prerequisite: Government 131.
 Four credit hours.
 I.